| A

 If the hosts have children, popular choices are toys, games,

+and play clothes with contemporary cartoon characters.
 Always present wrapped gifts to your host.
 Consider wrapping

 in color fortuitous to the Chinese: red, gold, yellow, or pink.